 The Seminary is sponsored by the Church of God in Cleveland, Tennessee, and operates under a charter of incorporation from the State of Tennessee and Bradley County.
 The School and its programs are approved by the State Approving Agency for the training of eligible persons under the terms of the Veterans Education Benefits, and is authorized under Federal law to enroll international students.
+The Seminary operates in Tennessee under an exemption from the Tennessee Higher Education Commission.

-The Pentecostal Theological Seminary is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award the Master of Divinity, Master of Arts in Discipleship and Christian Formation, Master of Arts in Church Ministries, and Doctor of Ministry degrees.
-For information concerning the accreditation of the Pentecostal Theological Seminary, contact the Commission on Colleges, 1866 Southern Lane, Decatur, GA, 30033-4097, or call 404-679-4500.
+The Pentecostal Theological Seminary is accredited by the Southern Association of Colleges and Schools-Commission on Colleges (SACS-COC).
+For information concerning the accreditation of the Pentecostal Theological Seminary, contact the SACS-COC, 1866 Southern Lane, Decatur, GA, 30033-4097, or call 404-679-4500.

-The Pentecostal Theological Seminary is accredited by the Association of Theological Schools (ATS) in the United States and Canada to offer the Master of Divinity, the Master of Arts in Discipleship and Christian Formation, the Master of Arts in Church Ministries, the Master of Arts in Counseling, and the Doctor of Ministry degrees on the main campus in Cleveland.
-The Seminary is also approved by ATS to offer the Master of Arts in Church Ministries and Master of Arts in Counseling degrees at extension sites in Puerto Rico and California.
+The Pentecostal Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS) and to offer the Master of Divinity, the Master of Arts in Discipleship and Christian Formation (MADCF), the Master of Arts in Church Ministries (MACM), the Masters in Theological Studies (MTS), the Master of Arts in Counseling (MAC), the Master of Arts in Clinical Mental Health Counseling (MACMHC) and the Doctor of Ministry degrees.
 For information concerning the accreditation of the Pentecostal Theological Seminary contact the Board of Commissioners of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA, 15275-1103, or call 412-788-6505, or e-mail at ats.edu.